yyx990803/npm-http-server/README.md

     package         The @scope/name of an npm package (scope is optional) version         The version, version range, or tag /path/tofile    The path to a file in that package (optional, defaults to main module)

+### Bower package url format

+npm-http-server recognizes a special path to serveBower packages `/package@version/bower.zip` where:

+    package         The @scope/name of an npm package (scope is optional) version         The version, version range, or tag

+`bower.zip` file is created dynamically based on `bower.json` found within a package.
+It contains of, actually, `bower.json` and all files, listed in its `main` section.

+Version number is replaced with the one from `package.json` so there is no need to manually update it.